chauff/cse1500-web-transcripts/Lecture-3.md

 Summarizing the module pattern:

 - Advantages:
-  - Encapsulation is achieved;
+  - **Encapsulation is achieved**;
   - Object members are either public or private;
 - Issues:
-  - Changing the type of membership (public/private) takes effort (unlike in Java where a 'private' simply becomes 'public').
+  - Changing the type of membership (public/private) takes effort (unlike in Java).
-  - Methods added on the fly later cannot access 'private' members (as seen in the last code snippet).
+  - Methods added on the fly later cannot access emulated private members (as seen in the last code snippet).

-Once again, things are not as easy as they seem, in the [You Don't Know JS](https://github.com/getify/You-Dont-Know-JS/blob/master/scope%20&%20closures/README.md#you-dont-know-js-scope--closures) series, a whole book is dedicated to scopes and closures.

 ## Events and the DOM